mikeddecker/judge/paper/voorstel/voorstel.md

 Head judges around the world question the best way to correctly judge athletes as to give an accurate ranking on national or international competitions.
 Many solutions have been provided: other judging rule-set, splitting judge responsibility, replaying the routine at half speed...
-However, with the increasing popularity of image recognition, more powerful computers, applications that recognize objects in images \autocite{Singh_Gill_2022} or applications detecting simple human actions \autocite{LUQMAN_2022}, they wondered about the possibility to incorporate Artificial Intelligence into jump rope to assist judging routinees.
+However, with the increasing popularity of image recognition, more powerful computers, applications that recognize objects in images \autocite{Singh_Gill_2022} or applications detecting simple human actions \autocite{LUQMAN_2022}, they wondered about the possibility to incorporate Artificial Intelligence into jump rope to assist judging routines.

 ### Different disciplines